 How does Shop and Donate work?

-If you come to our physical store you can subscribe to our loyalty program where you can get £15 worth of groceries for only £5.
+If you come to our physical store you can subscribe to our loyalty program where you can get £15 worth of groceries for only £5 and your 10th purchase is free of charge.

 Reducing the costs of food ensures our customers are well fed and can afford other essentials such as housing and utility costs.
 This along with the low-cost products distinguishes it from the other supermarkets.
-The food is in-date and wholesome and would otherwise be sent to landfills by big retailers for a variety of reasons including items packaged and weighed incorrectly and over-production.
+The food is still in good condition and would otherwise be sent to landfills by big retailers for a variety of reasons including items packaged and weighed incorrectly and over-production.

 How the loyalty program works